-Our primary graduate medical education goal is to educate and prepare the next generation of physicians for practice in the dynamic health care environment.
+Our primary goal is to educate and prepare the next generation of physicians for practice in the dynamic health care environment.

-Our programs are designed for an appropriate balance of patient care, education, and research in an environment that encourages collegiality, diversity, and professionalism.
+Our programs are designed with an appropriate balance of patient care, education, and research in an environment that encourages collegiality, diversity, and professionalism.

 Rhode Island, The Miriam, and Bradley hospitals are committed to excellence, and in graduate medical education we demonstrate that by:

 - Compliance with the institutional requirements of the Accreditation Council for Graduate Medical Education